Nishantvidhuri/Password-Generator/README.md

-# Password-Generator
+# Password Generator

-This project is a simple and intuitive password generator web application.
-It allows users to create strong and customizable passwords based on user-defined criteria, ensuring both security and convenience.
-The application features a clean, modern interface and provides real-time feedback on password strength.
+This is a simple password generator web application that allows users to create strong passwords with customizable options.

+## Features
+- Generate passwords with uppercase letters, lowercase letters, numbers, and symbols
+- Adjustable password length
+- Strength indicator

+## Usage
+Open `index.html` in your web browser to use the application.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript